Skip to main content

 The most common use is extending an in-flight window when a deploy runs longer than expected — call this with the new --end to keep alerts suppressed past the original deadline.
 Letting the window lapse and then opening a fresh one creates a notification gap.

-maintenance-windows delete
+maintenance-windows cancel

 Cancel a window.
 Alerting resumes on the next failed check — there is no “uncancel.”
+Pass --yes to skip the confirmation prompt in scripts.

-devhelm maintenance-windows delete <window-id>
+devhelm maintenance-windows cancel <window-id>

 If the window had not yet started, this prevents it from ever opening.
 If it was active, it ends immediately.